 Gray, who is affiliated with Long & Foster’s Old Town Alexandria office in Alexandria, Virginia, said she took a “go big or go home” attitude that year and continues to use those words for inspiration.
 She says her years as a bartender, constantly selling and talking to thousands of people, led her to become a customer-centric guru.
 Being passionate about the needs and goals of her clients has paid off: she sold nearly $10 million in real estate in 2019.

 Besides having a thriving real estate business, Gray also is a strong proponent of education.
-She became certified by the Virginia to teach the real estate principles course, conducting the classes virtually for 3.5 hours per day.
+She became certified by the Virginia Real Estate Board to teach the real estate principles course, conducting the classes virtually for 3.5 hours per day.
 “It’s great fun and an opportunity to review all the rules and terminology while teaching it to people who have an interest,” said Gray.

 In addition, Gray works with her office’s managing broker, Forrest Odend’hal, to conduct real estate investing workshops for fellow Long & Foster agents.
 The workshops provide information on how owning and managing an investment property can be an opportunity for agents to improve their lives and enhance their skills as a real estate professional, adding another dimension to their real estate business.